Avanade/Beef/tools/Beef.Database.Core/README.md

 Over time there will be more than one script updating a single object, for example a `Table`.
 In this case the first script operation will be a `Create`, followed by subsequent `Alter` operations.
 The scripts should be considered immutable, in that they cannot be changed once they have been applied; ongoing changes will need additional scripts.

 The migration scripts must be marked as embedded resources, and reside under the `Migrations` folder within the c# project.
-A naming convention should be used to ensure they are to be executed in the correct order; it is recommended that the name be prefixed by the date and time, following by a description of the purpose.
+A naming convention should be used to ensure they are to be executed in the correct order; it is recommended that the name be prefixed by the date and time, followed by a brief description of the purpose.
 For example: `20181218-081540-create-demo-person-table.sql`

 It is recommended that each script be enclosed by a transaction that can be rolled back in the case of error; otherwise, a script could be partially applied and will then need manual intervention to resolve.